R-Ross414/compiler-construction-2020/lecture-12.2.md

 - [typing rules](https://webassembly.github.io/spec/core/valid/instructions.html#) and
 - [operational semantics](https://webassembly.github.io/spec/core/exec/instructions.html#)

-but this level of detail is maybe only needed if you want to implement a compiler from Wat to Wasm.
+but this level of detail is maybe only needed if you want to implement a compiler from Wat to Wasm and/or the virtual machine executing Wasm.
 Instead look at the article

 - [Writing WebAssembly By Hand](https://blog.scottlogic.com/2018/04/26/webassembly-by-hand.html)